Robert Berridge

 Robert Berridge (born 22 November 1984) is a retired New Zealand professional light heavyweight boxer.

 Berridge is a boxer who has had over thirty fights, five boxing titles and has peaked at ninth on the World Boxing Organization and twelfth on the World Boxing Association rankings in 2014.
 In 2009, Berridge made his debut against Royden Lee at ABA Stadium.
 In 2015 in South Africa, Berridge had his first World title bout against Thomas Oosthuizen for the International Boxing Organization Light Heavyweight title.
 Berridge lost by unanimous decision.
-Berridge second World title shot was for the Interim WBA World Light Heavyweight Title against Dmitry Bivol.
+Berridge's second World title shot was for the Interim WBA World Light Heavyweight Title against Dmitry Bivol.
 Berridge lost by TKO.

 Professional career

 Pre Duco, First boxing titles 2009–2013

 Berridge suffered his first lost against Blake Caparello by unanimous decision.
 Berridge took the fight with very short notice.
 A rematch has always been talked about with Caparello, but nothing has ever came from it.
 The NZPBAssn presented Berridge with the Association's New Zealand Light Heavyweight title.
 His manager/promoter Vasco Kovacevic tried six boxers of standing to match Robbie for the title.
 All declined for various reasons.
 Robbie made a token appearance in the ring in a 4 x 3 bout against Moses Ioelu.
 Moses was the only one who volunteered to get in the ring, but with only 4 x 3's.
 Robbie was presented the belt after the bout.
 Berridge got the biggest win of his career after he defeated world ranked Australian Boxer Serge Yannick.
 Berridge won by TKO in the 8th round.
 Berridge won his first regional title against Shintaro Matsumoto in July 2013 at ABA Stadium for the WBC Asian Boxing Council Light Heavyweight title.
 Berridge won by TKO in the fifth round.